 In 2011, Adam recorded his first solo album, the self-released “Uncle Frish’s Whiskey” .
 The short-lived group Uncle Frish’s Whiskey, taking its name from the record, was an outlaw country/Americana band, which saw Adam taking over all songwriting and lead guitar duties as well as fronting the group.
 Adam has since played guitar in several Denver based Grateful Dead cover bands including Mindbender, Dick’s Picks, and Uncle John’s Band.
 While in Denver, Adam had the opportunity to share the stage with musicians like Dave Hebert, and Paul Murin, as well as opening for the likes of Stephen Perkins, Willie Waldman, Rob Barraco, Robin Sylvester, and Rob Eaton.
 Adam has also played bass guitar throughout Colorado and Arizona in groups including Nolan McCinnis Band, and Juke Joint Jubilee.

 In 2013 Adam founded country/folk/rock band Them Raggedy Bones.
 The band released one album, 2015’s “Redheads and Indians” which featured all original songs.
 Them Raggedy Bones played original music and cover tunes at bars, rock clubs, and ballrooms throughout Colorado for three years, finally calling it quits in the summer of 2016.

-Adam also performs solo acoustic shows in the South Florida area featuring his original songs along with some choice country, folk, blues, and rock covers, so check your local listings!
+Adam performs solo acoustic shows in the South Florida area featuring his original songs along with some choice country, folk, blues, and rock covers, so check your local listings!